Human-centred design with a focus on tenant well-being helps transform a heritage site into Geelong’s most sustainable commercial building.

-Fourteen levels of A-Grade commercial office facilities have risen above the historic façade of the Dalgety & Co. building at One Malop Street in Geelong.
-The redevelopment is WorkSafe Victoria’s new headquarters, and will house over 700 of its staff and 100 other office workers from Victoria Police and Allianz Insurance.
-It represents the pinnacle of design for tenant wellness with the targeted achievement of three ambitious sustainable building ratings.
+Fourteen levels of A-Grade commercial office facilities have risen above the historic facade of the Dalgety & Co. building at One Malop Street in Geelong.
+The redevelopment is WorkSafe Victoria’s new headquarters, with over 700 of its staff and 100 other office workers from Victoria Police and Allianz Insurance.
+It represents the pinnacle of design for tenant wellness with the achievement of ambitious sustainable building ratings.

 “Health, well-being and comfort are huge drivers in the development and delivery of this building.
 Key initiatives that have driven the design and construction to ensure that a healthy building is delivered include high quality acoustics, high levels of thermal comfort, glare minimisation, daylight and views, biophilia (connection to the outdoors), indoor air quality, wind comfort and sustainable and healthy materials,” added Bennett.

-“Tenant behaviours and demands are changing making it essential that buildings support tenant well-being through environmentally sustainable practices and amenities that will develop a smarter working environment, reduce environmental impact, as well as lower operating costs,” Milne said.
+“Tenant behaviours and demands are changing, making it essential that buildings support tenant well-being through environmentally sustainable practices and amenities that develop a smarter working environment, reduce environmental impact, as well as lower operating costs,” Milne said.

-Now complete, One Malop Street will continue to honour and recognise the heritage value of the Dalgety & Co. building, while boasting a modernised and sustainable building design.
+One Malop Street continues to honour and recognise the heritage value of the Dalgety & Co. building, while boasting a modernised and sustainable building design.

 The heritage listed building is architecturally and historically significant at a local level.
 Architecturally, it demonstrates the original design qualities of the interwar modern French Renaissance (Classical) style.
 Historically, it is associated with commercial wool broking developments in Geelong during the interwar (1920s-1940s) period.
 This building has long-term associations with the Dalgety company as the original owner from 1924-25 until the 1990s.